Healthedata1/USCDI5-Sandbox/input/pagecontent/subscription.md

 - The Data Source **SHOULD** support the "rest-hook" channel and **MAY** support other channel types.
 - The Data Source **SHALL** support ""id-only" payload type and **MAY** support other payload types.

+{% include examplebutton_default.html example="todo2.md" b_title = 'Click Here To See an Example Subscription to the US Core Immunization Subscription Topic' %}

 ##### Subscription Notifications

 For active US Core event notification subscriptions, when that clinical event is updated, the Data Source **SHALL** trigger a Subscription Notification to the endpoint supplied by the Data Consumer.
 This notification is a Bundle resource and **SHALL** conform to the [R4 Topic-Based Subscription Notification Bundle].
 The first entry contains the subscription's status information, represented by a Parameters resource.
 For the "id-only" payload type, resource IDs are listed in the "focus" part parameter.

+{% include examplebutton_default.html example="todo3.md" b_title = 'Click Here To See an Example Subscription Notification to the US Core Immunization Subscription Topic' %}

 ### Example resource Based Transaction using Subscription